 Housing Affordability Index

-Esri's Housing Affordability Index (HAI) by Tapestry is defined as the financial ability of a typical household to purchase a typical home in each market segment.
-Esri's household income and home value estimates are the foundation of the model, complemented by regional property tax rates from the 2012 American Community Survey.
-There are three key assumptions of the model: (1) a 20 percent down payment and no mortgage insurance on the home loan; (2) the mortgage rate used is a national average published by the Federal Housing Finance Agency, and (3) debt service ratios are applied from the Federal Housing Administration.
-An HAI of 100 represents an area that, on average, has sufficient household income to qualify for a loan on a home valued at the median home price.
+Esri's Housing Affordability Index (HAI) measures the financial ability of a typical household to purchase an existing home in an area.
+An HAI of 100 represents an area that on average has sufficient household income to qualify for a loan on a home valued at the median home price.
 An index greater than 100 suggests homes are easily afforded by the average area resident.
-Values less than 100 suggest that homes are less affordable.
+An HAI less than 100 suggests that homes are less affordable.
 The housing affordability index is not applicable in areas with no households or in predominantly rental markets.
 Esri's home value estimates include owner-occupied homes only.

 Income amounts are expressed in current dollars, including an adjustment for inflation or cost-of-living increases.
-For a discussion of income projections, see the Demographic Updates Methodology (PDF).
+For more information about income projections, see Updated Demographics.

 Median household income

 This is the value that divides the distribution of household income into two equal parts.
-Pareto interpolation is used if the median falls in an income interval other than the first or last.
-For the lowest interval, < $10,000, linear interpolation is used.
-If the median falls in the upper income interval of $500,000+, it is represented by the value of $500,001.
+Pareto interpolation is used if the median is in an income interval other than the first or last.
+For the lowest interval, less than $10,000, linear interpolation is used.
+If the median is in the upper income interval of $500,000 or more, it is represented by the value of $500,001.